LudwigThePig/airbnb-reviews/Guides/awsGuide.md

 sudo pip install ansible
 ansible-galaxy install nginxinc.nginx
 ```
-  - Let's break down some of these packages.
+  - Let's break down some of these installs.
     - Pip is the package manager for Python.
+It will let us install ansible.
     - Ansible is an open-source CD (continuous deployment) platform that plays nicely with Nginx.
 Don't worry too much about this right now.
-  - Told you we are going to be moving faster :)
 3. Create a playbook.yml.
+A playbook is a way to execute ad-hoc tasks with Ansible.
+They can be as simple or complex as we need them to be.
+Luckily, we will be writting a fairly simple playbook.
 In the YML, enter the following,
 ```
 ---
 - hosts: localhost